TobikoData/tobiko-cloud-demo/README.md

 </h2>

-This is a simple, loveable, and complete SQLMesh demo project with the goal of running multiple, realistic scenarios very fast.
+This is a simple, loveable, and complete Tobiko Cloud demo project with the goal of running multiple, realistic scenarios very fast.

 This repo is going to try something a bit novel compared to your standard demo projects.
 I'll take you through different stories that illustrate the data engineering workflow.
 It'll engage your inner dialogue along with look and feel of the development experience.
 The hope is for you to better internalize and translate these stories to your own reality.
 Don't worry, these stories won't be too long-winded!